patrickpr/trapdirector/docs/01-install.md

 createuser -U <admin login> -W <new user> -P
 ````

-Create database if needed :
+Create database:

 ````
 createdb -O <database user> <database name>
 ````

-Create database on Icingaweb2 in /icingaweb2/config/resource (direct link on trapdirector configuration page).
+Create database in IcingaWeb2 web GUI on `/icingaweb2/config/resource` (trapdirector configuration page URL, available after module activation).

-Activate module
+Module activation
 ---------------

-Log in to icingaweb2 go to Configuration -> modules  and activate the trapdirector modules
+Log in to IcingaWeb2 web GUI and activate trapdirector module in Configuration -> modules.

-Go to the configuration tab, it should look like this :
+After that, configuration tab should look like this:

 ![install-1](img/install-1.jpg)

-The options are
+The options are:

-* Database : the DB where traps will be stored
+* Database : backend database of trapdirector.
-* Prefix : the prefix for all database tables
+* Prefix : the prefix for all trapdirector-related database tables.
-* IDO Database : the IDO database set up with IcingaWeb2
+* IDO Database : the IDO database of IcingaWeb2.
-* Icingaweb2 config dir : configuration directory in case of uncommon installation of icingaweb2
+* icingaweb2 config dir : configuration directory of IcingaWeb2.
-* snmptranslate binary : default should be OK, test in in mib&status page.
+* snmptranslate binary : path to binary, can be tested in MIB&status page.
-* Path for mibs : local mibs (default /usr/share/icingaweb2/modules/trapdirector/mibs).
-You can add directories with ':' separators : the mib upload will then be in the first one
+* Path for mibs : Directory for trapdirector local MIBs (default `/usr/share/icingaweb2/modules/trapdirector/mibs`).
+You can add directories with `:` separators.
+MIBs will then be uploaded in the first one listed.
-* icingacmd path : default should be OK
+* icingacmd path : path to `icinga2` command file.
-* API server/port/user : see the API section.
+* API server/port/username/password : see the API section.

-Create schema
+Schema creation
 ---------------

-After setting the database (1) and ido database (2), save the config page :
+After setting the database (1) and IDO database (2), save the configuration:

 ![install-2](img/install-2.jpg)

-Click on (3) to create schema
+Click on (3) to create required database schema:

 ![install-3](img/install-3.jpg)

-Then go back to module configuration, database should be OK :
+Then go back to module configuration, database check should be showing OK status:

 ![install-4](img/install-4.jpg)

-Setup API user
+API user setup
 ---------------

-API user allows the module to use Icinga2 API to submit check results, in case icinga2 is not on the same server than the module.
+API user allows the module to use Icinga2 API to submit check results instead of command file or in case `icinga2` is installed on the server different from module.

-To setup a user in icinga2, edit the "/etc/icinga2/conf.d/api-users.conf" file and add a user or use existing one :
+To create an API user in `icinga2`, edit it's API users file (`/etc/icinga2/conf.d/api-users.conf` by default) and add a user or use existing one :

 ```
 object ApiUser "trapdirector" {